gpaulissen/jython/BLOG.md

 ### Module PAR::Packer

 Use the shortcut to start a portable Perl shell.
-For the rest of this document this will be displayed as
+For the rest of this document this will be displayed as:

 DOS&gt;

-Download PAR::Packer from the CPAN archives:
+Install PAR::Packer from the CPAN archives:

 DOS&gt; cpan PAR::Packer